michaelmuse/linkpuller/README.md

 -External data:

-..*Twitter gem
+..* Twitter gem
-....*specifically to look up user timelines, in different quantities
+....* Specifically to look up user timelines, in different quantities

-..*Diffbot API
+..* Diffbot API
-....*To enrich the articles - this may run out of credits at some point
+....* To enrich the articles - this may run out of credits at some point

 To use linkpuller, just log in, choose a username that generally has great links, and pick an amount of tweets to pull.
 The more you pull, the longer it takes.
 Generally, pulling all tweets from a user will take a very long time.